top of page

 Common Ski Injuries and How to Prevent Them Before You Hit the Slopes

-Skiing is one of the most exhilarating sports out there, fast, technical and demanding on both body and mind.
-But that same thrill comes with a risk: every season, we see a steady stream of skiers recovering from injuries that could often have be prevented with better preparation, equipment setup and awareness of fatigue.
+Skiing is one of the most exhilarating sports out there.
+It is fast, technical, and demanding on both the body and mind.
+However, this thrill comes with risks.
+Every season, we see many skiers recovering from injuries that could often be prevented with better preparation, equipment setup, and awareness of fatigue.

-At Summit Rehabilitation, our focus is helping athletes return to play and not just pain-free but confident and stronger than before.
-Here’s a look at the most common ski injuries, why they happen and how you can reduce your risk before hitting the slopes.
+At Summit Rehabilitation, our focus is on helping athletes return to play—not just pain-free, but also confident and stronger than before.
+Here’s a look at the most common ski injuries, why they happen, and how you can reduce your risk before hitting the slopes.

 ACL and MCL Injuries

-What happens: The medial collateral ligament (MCL) is the most commonly injured knee structure in skiing, while the anterior cruciate ligament (ACL), though less frequent tends to cause more severe and longer-term problems.
-The MCL is vulnerable when the knee collapses inward under load and the ACL is often torn from twisting falls or when the ski doesn’t release.
+What happens: The medial collateral ligament (MCL) is the most commonly injured knee structure in skiing.
+The anterior cruciate ligament (ACL), while less frequently injured, tends to cause more severe and long-term problems.
+The MCL is vulnerable when the knee collapses inward under load.
+The ACL is often torn from twisting falls or when the ski doesn’t release.

 Prevention tips:

-• Strengthen key muscles: Focus on hamstrings, glutes and quads.
-Strong hamstrings reduce stress on the ACL, while glutes stabilise the hip and knee.
-Exercises: Bulgarian split squats, deadlifts and hamstring curls.
+• Strengthen key muscles: Focus on hamstrings, glutes, and quads.
+Strong hamstrings reduce stress on the ACL, while glutes stabilize the hip and knee.
+Recommended exercises include Bulgarian split squats, deadlifts, and hamstring curls.

-• Check your equipment: Ensure ski bindings are set correctly for your weight, height, skill level and skiing style.
-Misadjusted bindings increase risk of both ACL and MCL injuries.
+• Check your equipment: Ensure ski bindings are set correctly for your weight, height, skill level, and skiing style.
+Misadjusted bindings increase the risk of both ACL and MCL injuries.

 • Practice safe movement patterns: Learn how to fall safely and avoid twisting your knee.
 Controlled training on slopes helps reinforce good technique.